-- Input from persons who represented the broad interests of the community served by CCMH, which included those with special knowledge of or expertise in public health; - Identifying federal, regional, state, or local health or other departments or agencies, with current data or other information relevant to the health needs of the community served by CCMH, leaders, representatives, or members of medically underserved, low-income, and minority populations with chronic disease needs in the community served by CCMH; and,

-- Consultation or input from other persons located in and/or serving CCMH's community, such as: - Healthcare community advocates; - Nonprofit organizations; - Local government officials; - Community-based organizations, including organizations focused on one or more health issues; - Healthcare providers, including community health centers and other providers focusing on medically underserved populations, low-income persons, minority groups, or those with chronic disease needs. - The primary data sources utilized for CCMH's CHNA are provided in Appendix C. Information was gathered by conducting interviews with individuals representing community health and public service organizations, medical professionals, hospital administration, and other hospital staff members.
+- Input from persons who represented the broad interests of the community served by CCMH, which included those with special knowledge of or expertise in public health; - Identifying federal, regional, state, or local health or other departments or agencies, with current data or other information relevant to the health needs of the community served by CCMH, leaders, representatives, or members of medically underserved, low-income, and minority populations with chronic disease needs in the community served by CCMH; and. - Consultation or input from other persons located in and/or serving CCMH's community, such as: - Healthcare community advocates - Nonprofit organizations - Local government officials - Community-based organizations, including organizations focused on one or more health issues - Healthcare providers, including community health centers and other providers focusing on medically underserved populations, low-income persons, minority groups, or those with chronic disease needs - The primary data sources utilized for CCMH's CHNA are provided in Appendix C. Information was gathered by conducting interviews with individuals representing community health and public service organizations, medical professionals, hospital administration, and other hospital staff members.

 In addition to the initial community leader interviews, supplemental interviews were conducted with stakeholders with special knowledge of or expertise in public health to address the COVID-19 pandemic.
+The 2021 CHNA includes an analysis of all interview sessions.